Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-You know, thirty-five years is a long time in the sneaker world—it’s basically geologic time.
-Yet, here we are in 2025, and the Nike Air Max 90 isn't just surviving; it's practically dominating the pavement.
-Originally dubbed the Air Max III when Tinker Hatfield sketched it out in 1990, this silhouette transcended its running roots decades ago to become a genuine cultural artifact.
-I've tied the laces on thousands of pairs over my career, but the 90 always feels different—like shaking hands with an old friend who just got a fresh haircut.
+Thirty-five years is a long time in the sneaker world.
+Yet here we are in 2025, and the Nike Air Max 90 isn’t just hanging around.
+It’s still all over the pavement.
+Originally called the Air Max III when Tinker Hatfield sketched it in 1990, this shoe left its running roots behind a long time ago and became a real cultural artifact.
+I’ve laced up a lot of pairs over the years, but the 90 always feels familiar in the best way, like an old friend who shows up looking a little sharper.

 Quick Take